Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Real Applications

-As shown in Figure \ref{fig:real_comparison}, \texttt{DNAmf} generally outperforms both \texttt{FBM} and \texttt{BM} across all case studies, with the exception of RMSE in the Poisson equation, where it is slightly less accurate.
+As shown in Figure \ref{fig:real_comparison}, \texttt{DNAmf} generally outperforms all other competitors across all case studies, with the exception of RMSE in the Poisson equation, where it is slightly less accurate than both \texttt{FBM} and \texttt{BM}.
 However, \texttt{DNAmf} achieves better CRPS in that case, indicating improved uncertainty quantification.
-The estimated interaction parameter $\hat{\beta}$ further highlights differences in coupling behavior.
-For both the Poisson and Plate problems, $\hat{\beta} \approx 0$, suggesting that the kernel becomes effectively separable, as discussed in Section \ref{sec:DNA}.
-This implies that the input effect does not vary substantially across different values of the tuning parameter $t$.
-In contrast, for the Heat equation, we observe $\hat{\beta} \approx 1$, indicating strong interaction between inputs and the fidelity level.
-These patterns are also reflected visually in Figure \ref{fig:realillustration}.
+Notably, \texttt{RNAmf} performs considerably worse for the Poisson equation, with both RMSE and CRPS values exceeding the displayed range in Figure~\ref{fig:real_comparison}.
+This degraded performance likely stems from its structural limitation of fitting separate GPs at each fidelity level using relatively few design points, which restricts its ability to effectively capture cross-level dependencies.
+The estimated interaction parameter $\hat{\beta}$ and the visualizations in Figure~\ref{fig:realillustration} together highlight differences in coupling behavior.
+For both the Poisson and Plate problems, $\hat{\beta} \approx 0$, suggesting that the kernel becomes effectively separable.
+This indicates that the influence of the input variables remains nearly constant across different values of the tuning parameter $t$, which is consistent with the top row of Figure~\ref{fig:realillustration}, where model predictions and confidence intervals show little variation over $t$.
+In contrast, for the Heat equation, $\hat{\beta} \approx 1$, revealing the pronounced interaction between inputs and the fidelity level.
+This behavior is also evident in the bottom row of Figure~\ref{fig:realillustration}, where the predictive results vary substantially with $t$, clearly reflecting the strong interaction between the input variables and tuning parameter captured by the nonseparable kernel.